singhalyogesh/truecaller-sdk-v0.7/README.md

    Write all the relevant logic in onSuccesProfileShared(TrueProfile) for displaying the information you have just received      and onFailureProfileShared(TrueError) for handling the error and notify the user.

-9. You can trigger the Truecaller profile verification dialog anywhere in your app flow by calling the following method -        ```java TrueSDK.getInstance().getUserProfile()
+9. You can trigger the Truecaller profile verification dialog anywhere in your app flow by calling the following method -
+    ```java
+        TrueSDK.getInstance().getUserProfile()
     ```

-10. (Optional) Truecaller SDK gives you the capability to customize the profile dialog in multiple Indian languages.
+10. (Optional) Truecaller SDK gives you the capability to customize the profile dialog in multiple Indian languages ( Refer list of supported languages [here](#supported-languages-for-profile-customization) ).
 To do so,      add the following lines before calling the "getUserProfile()" method as mentioned in the above step -

       ```java
       Locale locale = new Locale("ru");